 Then there are the “rules” of proper play, which dictate when to hit, when to stand, when to double-down, and when to split.
 Those rules are also fairly simple, and most experienced players could recite them in their sleep.

 But one element of the game that quite a few players don’t fully understand is the option to surrender.
 It’s an unfamiliar part of blackjack to some gamblers because it’s rarely offered in casinos.

 But online in Pennsylvania, per PGCB rules, all blackjack games must make the surrender option available.

 Use it at the right times, and it can make all the difference in whether a blackjack player posts a winning or losing session.

 Many iCasinos, only two versions of blackjack

-Blackjack is easy to find at Hollywood, DraftKings, or most any of the other iCasinos, and anywhere you look, you’re going to find one or both of two options:
+Blackjack is easy to find at Hollywood, DraftKings, or most of the other PA online casinos, and anywhere you look, you’re going to find one or both of two options: